GET THE FACTS

 - The Army Corps acknowledges the limitations of its models: "Actual conditions will deviate from those used to drive the models.
 These deviations introduce additional uncertainty in the models’ ability to predict future conditions and impacts."

 - The models estimate the exact same impact to wetlands (394.57 acres) and submerged aquatic vegetation (180.5 acres) for every depth analyzed (44, 45, 46, 47, and 50-ft deep channel).

-- The Independent Expert Peer Review (IEPR) of the EIS raised significant concerns stating that the analysis of salinity results “provide an incomplete understanding of the impacts of channel enlargement" and the sediment modeling results “do not provide a reliable estimate of the annual sedimentation rates” and “are assumed to be unreliable indicators of future conditions."
+- The Independent Expert Peer Review (IEPR) of the Environmental Impact Statement (EIS) raised significant concerns stating that the analysis of salinity results “provide an incomplete understanding of the impacts of channel enlargement" and the sediment modeling results “do not provide a reliable estimate of the annual sedimentation rates” and “are assumed to be unreliable indicators of future conditions."

-- The Corps report only evaluates the benefits of larger vessels having access to a deeper harbor.
+- The Army Corps only evaluated the benefits of larger vessels having access to a deeper harbor.
 These transportation cost savings would accrue primarily to the shippers and carriers, not the local economy.

 - The Army Corps has failed to conduct a multi-port analysis.
 As a result, the IEPR identified this omission as a “showstopper” issue.

 - In its 2012 Panama Canal impact study, the Army Corps wrote that Savannah, Charleston and Miami would be the critical southeastern ports for handling Post Panamax vessel traffic.
 Other regional ports, such as Jacksonville, should be “cascade ready”.